MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/provision-trial-solutions.md

 6. Enter the verification code from the text message you received and select **Next**.

-7. Take note of the provided information and select **You're ready to go...** to assign a [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] license to your newly created user.
+7. Take note of the provided information and select **You're ready to go...** to assign a [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] license to your newly created user.
    ![summary of the organization and user we just created](media/mse-trial-new-org-summary.png "Summary of the organization and user we just created")

 8. Once the provisioning has completed and the solution is set up, you'll receive an email to the address provided in step 3.
-It contains a link to your [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solution and some helpful links to get you started quickly.
+It contains a link to your [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] solution and some helpful links to get you started quickly.
 ![screenshot of the email sent to admins upon successful provisioning](media/mse-trial-new-solution-email.png "Screenshot of the email sent to admins upon successful provisioning")

 > [!TIP]